 If you're hungry for zombie fare, there are tons of great movies to pick from.
-Below, I've ranked my personal faves in ascending order—and I love fast zombies, so I've included movies that feature running, infected zombies as well as those with the classic, shambling walking dead.
+Below, we've ranked our personal faves in ascending order—and we love fast zombies, so some of these movies feature running, infected zombies as well as those with the classic, shambling walking dead.
 Share your own recommendations for great zombie films in the comments!

-This title proves that zombie movies don't have to just be horror films.
+Zombieland proves that zombie movies don't have to just be horror films.
 College student Columbus (Jesse Eisenberg) survives the first few months of the zombie apocalypse, due largely to his strict rule about not getting attached to others.
 In this post-apocalyptic world, no one uses their real name.
 Instead, they go by the city they're from, to avoid attachment.
 But when he falls in with a rag-tag crew that includes Wichita (Emma Stone), Tallahassee (Woody Harrelson) and Little Rock (Abigail Breslin), Columbus' number-one rule for survival is about to be tested.
 As he begins to fall for Wichita, Columbus agrees to accompany his new companions to California, to an amusement park that is a safe haven in the middle of what is now a deserted land of the dead.
 But their plans are foiled when they wind up on a collision course with a pack of truly upsetting zombie clowns.
 With a long-awaited sequel due out October 2019, now is the perfect time to revisit this 2009 box office hit.

-This Stephen King adaptation follows the violent, downward spiral of a young family that moves from Chicago to rural Maine.
+This 1989 Stephen King adaptation follows the violent, downward spiral of a young family after they move from Chicago to rural Maine.
 When his daughter's cat is killed while crossing the road, Louis (Dale Midkiff) takes the cryptic advice of his neighbor and buries the corpse in a mysterious burial ground in the woods beyond their property.
 The next day, the cat returns—and opens up Louis' world to horrors he couldn't possibly have imagined.
 Louis learns that the burial ground is the site of ancient dark magic that brings any corpse buried there back to life.
 However, nothing that dies ever returns the same.
 A slow but ultimately horrifying movie about the lengths we will go to keep the people we love alive, Pet Sematary is a classic reminder that sometimes dead is better.
 If you've already watched the 1989 version, the 2019 remake also impressed many King fans.

 World War Z

 World War Z, the book, is a genre masterpiece.
 World War Z the movie is, well ... the movie is not.
 But when judged apart from its source material, there's a lot to enjoy here.
-Brad Pitt stars as Gerry, a former U.N. specialist who left the field to be with his wife and two young daughters.
-When a mysterious, rabies-like affliction starts turning people into bloodthirsty ghouls who are attracted to sound.
+Brad Pitt stars as Gerry Lane, a former U.N. specialist who left the field to be with his wife and two young daughters.
+Soon after, a mysterious, rabies-like affliction starts turning people into bloodthirsty ghouls who are attracted to sound.
 Gerry and his family are offered refuge on a government ship—but only if he goes out in the field to try and find the source of the global scourge.
 He joins a team of soldiers and researchers and is taken all over the world–from South Korea to Israel–to locate the source for a working vaccine.
 As he witnesses the plague on a global scale, seeing millions if not already billions of people infected, Gerry is shaken and wonders if anyone has a real chance at surviving.
 But the thought of his family back home pushes him to persevere and hold out hope for a cure.

 The Girl With All the Gifts